keleshev/keleshev.com/compiling-to-assembly-from-scratch-the-book.md

 to develop a small "baseline" compiler that can compile simple programs to ARM assembly.

-By the end of Part I you will have a working compiler that can compile simple functions like this one:
+By the end of Part I, you will have a working compiler that can compile simple functions like this one:

 <!--table>